mollyseith/js-fetch-space-station/README.md

 4. All the numbers
 - Add a button 'All the Numbers'
-- When clicked, it should fetch facts for one hundred random numbers
+- When clicked, it should fetch facts for one hundred numbers
 - And show them on the screen

 🔢🤓🔢🤓🔢🤓🔢🤓🔢🤓🔢🤓🔢🤓🔢🤓🔢🤓🔢🤓🔢🤓